 The Northern California TRACON is an air traffic control facility that provides radar services to all of the major airports in Northern California, as well as Northern Nevada.
 It is an enormous and complex airspace, stretching from roughly 50 miles north of Sacramento to as far south as Big Sur California, which is roughly 30 miles south of Monterrey.
 It also has an additional sector which is separate from the main body of NCT which covers the Reno area.
 For day to day operations our controllers can operate what we call “NORCAL Combined”, which covers the main body of NCT only.
 You will know a controller is operating this large combined sector if you see NCT_APP online.
 This controller will be covering all operations at KSFO, KOAK, KSJC, KMRY, KSMF, and the surround area airports.
-To see a diagram of the airspace click here.
+In addition you may also see NCT_DEP, this position handles the departure sectors for KSFO, KOAK, and KSJC as well as the Tower if it is not staffed.
+NCT_DEP will also handle any smaller fields inside of its airspace.
+To see a diagram of NCT Combined airspace click here.

 The exception to this rule is if you see a specific sector online which will indicate what airport(s) they are covering.
 For example, if NCT_APP is online, and SMF_APP is online, then NCT_APP will cover all airports except for those in the Sacramento area, which will be covered by SMF_APP.
 As always, if you’re confused or curious as to what airports a NORCAL controller is covering you can always right click on the callsign and select “controller info” which will display text information that should define what airports they cover.
 Of course if it doesn’t, you can always ask through a PM.